Need A Same-Day Emergency Appointment? Contact Us Now!

 Knocked-Out Tooth

-If your child’s tooth has been knocked out, find it and rinse it with water (no soap), taking care to only touch the crown of the tooth (the part you can see when it’s in place).
-Place the tooth in a clean container with milk.
-Call us immediately and/or head to the hospital.
-If you act quickly, it’s possible to save the tooth.
+If your child’s tooth has been knocked out, quickly find it, rinse it with water (no soap), and only touch the crown (the top part).
+Place the tooth in a clean container with milk to keep it moist.
+Call us or go to the hospital immediately, as acting fast can sometimes save the tooth.

 Loose Tooth